nalej/docs/docs/courses/descriptors101_s3_params.md

-# Descriptor Creation Course

-## Session 3: Parameters
+# Session 3: Parameters

-The application we're going to be working with in this session is the Metric Exposer ([metric-exposer.json](desc101-metric-exposer.json)).
+The application we're going to be working with in this session is the Metric Exposer ([metric-exposer.json](https://github.com/nalej/docs/blob/master/docs/courses/desc101-files/desc101-metric-exposer.json)).
 Please download the file and work on it to complete the exercise below.

 ------